Facebook Pixel

 A plot hole is an inconsistency that contradicts the established logic of your story.
 It might be a character acting in a way that makes no sense, a magical rule that conveniently changes, or a timeline that doesn't add up.
 These gaps in logic erode a reader's trust and pull them out of the immersive world you've worked so hard to create.
 A well-constructed plot feels inevitable, not contrived.

-First drafts are filled with inconsistencies, and that’s fine!
-The key is to catch and fix them during the revisions.
-In this article, we'll walk through the most common kinds of plot holes, and most importantly, how to fix them.
+First drafts are filled with inconsistencies, and that’s fine.
+The key is to catch and fix them during revision.
+Before diving into the most common types, it helps to understand that not all plot holes are the same problem, and different types require different fixes.

 1. Convenient Coincidences and Ignored Solutions